-is a Professor of Obstetrics & Gynaecology at the University of Toronto.
-He is cross appointed to the Departments of Medicine and Public Health.
+, is Professor of Obstetrics and Gynaecology at the University of Toronto.
+He is cross-appointed to the Departments of Medicine and Public Health.
 And an honorary professor at the Universities of Vienna and Moscow

-He received his medical degree at Tel-Aviv University.
-He completed his residency in Ob/Gyn. in Toronto in 1986.
-He finished his fellowship in Maternal/Fetal Medicine at Columbia University, New York in 1988 following which he was appointed as a staff perinatologist at Mt.
-Sinai hospital in Toronto.
-He became the Head of Maternal Fetal Medicine of that unit in 1990 and the head of Obstetrics in that hospital in 1992.
-He was the Head of the Maternal Fetal Medicine Division in the University of Toronto in 2004−2012.
+He received his medical degree at Tel-Aviv University and completed his residency in Obstetrics and Gynaecology in Toronto in 1986.
+He finished his fellowship in Maternal-Fetal Medicine (MFM) at Columbia University, New York in 1988, after which he was appointed as a perinatologist at Mount Sinai Hospital (MSH) in Toronto (the largest obstetrical unit in Canada).
+He became Head of MFM at MSH in 1990 and Head of Obstetrics in that hospital in 1992.
+He was Head of the MFM Division at the University of Toronto from 2004−2012.

-He had several different appointments in the area of medical education.
-The last was heading the MFM fellowship program at the University of Toronto.
-He has received 5 awards for his teaching capabilities.
+Dr Farine has had several different appointments in the area of medical education.
+His last position was heading up the MFM Fellowship Program at the University of Toronto.
+He has received five awards for his teaching capabilities.